PistonDevelopers/blog.piston.rs/_posts/2016-10-25-solving-economic-inequality-in-mmos.md

 So, how does it work?

-Imagine as a factory that leads the pipes back the floor.
+Imagine a factory that leads the pipes back the floor.
 If people do not work hard enough on the factory floor, they die of the toxic smoke coming out of the pipes.
 This is how a free market with 0% tax would work, because by random chance somebody ends up with too little money and is excluded from the economy until somebody gives them something.
 When nobody wants to hire somebody or provide for them, they die.

-I think the smoke analogy fits because people die as a direct result of living inside a such system, which becomes a systematically biased and impersonal as the system grows in size.
+I think the smoke analogy fits because people die as a direct result of living inside a such system, which becomes systematically biased and impersonal as the system grows in size.
-Because of this effect, no country has ever run successfully without some form of wealth distribution, and need to plaster many systems all over to keep things running.
+Because of this effect, no country has ever run successfully without some form of wealth distribution, and need to plaster many systems all over it to keep things running.

 *Severe economic inequality is the result of a systematic bias of a system that does not scale*